 Possible Symptoms of a Stomach Ulcer

 Stomach ulcers.
 No doubt you’ve heard of this annoying problem before, in which a sore develops on the lining of the stomach or the intestine.
 Ulcers can cause severe pain, and often appear during stressful situations, but that doesn’t have to always be the case.
-This is why it’s important to know all of the information.
+This is why it’s important to know all of symptoms of a stomach ulcer.

-In today’s article we’ll talk about stomach ulcers –also known as peptic ulcers– and focus mainly on the symptoms so you’ll be better able to recognize them.
+In today’s article we’ll talk about them –also known as peptic ulcers– and focus mainly on the symptoms so you’ll be able to recognize them better.
 Are you ready to learn?

 What causes a stomach ulcer?

 The most common cause of stomach ulcers is an infection caused by the bacterium Helicobacter pylori.digestive problems